cbusch-pivotal/stl-cloud-native-spring-workshop/README.md

 This is a _loose_ schedule for the day.
 We will adjust as necessary based on our pace through the material.

-The lectures for this class are intentionally very light and are only intended to set the stage for the hands-on labs.
+The lectures for this workshop are generally light and are only intended to set the stage for the hands-on labs.
 The overwhelming majority of our time will be spent engaging with the technology directly!

 ## Getting started